ujwal-akare/3scale_toolbox/docs/copy-service.md

 * methods
 * application plans
 * mapping rules
+* policies.
+Note: If the service to be copied has custom policies make sure that their respective custom policy definitions already exist in the destination where the service is to be copied before performing the copy

 3scale instances can be either a [URL](docs/remotes.md#remote-urls) or the name of a [remote](docs/remotes.md).